Harvey D. Cotton

 Knowledgeable about the legal aspects of benefits administration as well as industry trends and innovative approaches in benefit design, Harvey regularly advises employers in all sectors on ERISA, COBRA, HIPAA, ACA and Internal Revenue Code compliance, and supports corporate clients engaged in the purchase and sale of companies.
 He also writes and speaks widely on health care reform and benefit design issues.

-Harvey’s clients include colleges and universities, including Harvard University, Stanford University, Northeastern University, and Wellesley College; hospital systems, including NYU Langone Medical Center, Stanford Health Care, Stanford Children’s Hospital and Boston Children’s Hospital; and large public companies, including The TJX Companies, Inc. and Hasbro.
+Harvey’s clients include colleges and universities, including Harvard University, Stanford University and Northeastern University; hospital systems, including NYU Langone Medical Center, Stanford Health Care, Stanford Children’s Hospital and Boston Children’s Hospital; and large public companies, including The TJX Companies, Inc. and Hasbro.

 - Innovative Plan Design.
 Harvey has advised clients seeking to establish benefit programs to manage chronic conditions and high-cost care on issues such as data sharing, HIPAA and ERISA compliance and employee communication.
 He has also worked with hospital systems exploring creation of narrow network plans involving their own providers and medical facilities.